DataKind-DC/capital-nature-ingest/README.md

 python get_events.py
 ```

-Running the above will scrape all of the events.
-It only returns the results, so nothing will print out.
+Running the above will scrape all of the events and output a csv into the root of the project.

-5. Inspect the csv results
->Coming soon!

 ## Contributing
 Please read [CONTRIBUTING](https://github.com/DataKind-DC/capital-nature-ingest/blob/master/.github/CONTRIBUTING.md) for details on how to contribute.